bit34/Bit34-Director/README.md

 ## **What is it?**
-This is an MVP (Model-View-Presenter) architectural pattern library that has been written in C# to be used with Unity.
+This is an MVP (Model-View-Presenter) architectural pattern library.

 ## **Who is it for?**
-If you want to organize your Unity projects with an architectural pattern and are looking for a library that is relatively simple and easy to learn, then this is for you.
+If you want to organize your projects with an architectural pattern and are looking for a library that is relatively simple and easy to learn, then this is for you.

 ## **What does Model View Presenter do anyway?**
 MVP is a pattern to develop user interfaces by separating by 3 responsibilities: